Trinity Catholic High School (Connecticut)

 On February 27, 2020, the Most Reverend Frank J. Caggiano, Bishop of Bridgeport, announced that Trinity Catholic High School would not reopen its doors for the 2020–21 academic year due to enrollment and budget issues.

+In 2020, the building was acquired by the Sisters of the Company of the Savior and became the PreK-12 Mater Salvatoris College Preparatory School, opening its doors for the 2021-2022 school year.